dotnet/csharplang/spec/introduction.md

     }
 }
 ```

 declares a class named `Stack` in a namespace called `Acme.Collections`.
 The fully qualified name of this class is `Acme.Collections.Stack`.
 The class contains several members: a field named `top`, two methods named `Push` and `Pop`, and a nested class named `Entry`.
 The `Entry` class further contains three members: a field named `next`, a field named `data`, and a constructor.
-Assuming that the source code of the example is stored in the file `acme.cs`, the command line
+Assuming that the source code of the example is stored in the file *acme.cs*, the command line:

 ```console
 csc /t:library acme.cs
 ```

 compiles the example as a library (code without a `Main` entry point) and produces an assembly named `acme.dll`.

 Assemblies contain executable code in the form of ***Intermediate Language*** (IL) instructions, and symbolic information in the form of ***metadata***.
 Before it is executed, the IL code in an assembly is automatically converted to processor-specific code by the Just-In-Time (JIT) compiler of .NET Common Language Runtime.

 Because an assembly is a self-describing unit of functionality containing both code and metadata, there is no need for `#include` directives and header files in C#.
 The public types and members contained in a particular assembly are made available in a C# program simply by referencing that assembly when compiling the program.
-For example, this program uses the `Acme.Collections.Stack` class from the `acme.dll` assembly:
+For example, this program uses the `Acme.Collections.Stack` class from the *acme.dll* assembly:

 ```csharp
 using System;